The Kirillov model in families: Acknowledgements

 \section{Acknowledgements}

 The first author thanks the Abdus Salam School of Mathematical Sciences where parts of the paper were written for its hospitality, and the CNRS for giving him a ``délégation.''
 The second author thanks the CNRS for its ``poste-rouge'' visitor funding, and the laboratoire de mathématiques de Versailles, where the paper started, for their hospitality, as well as the University of Utah.
-Both authors thank Olivier Fouquet, Rob Kurinczuk, and Vincent S\'{e}cherre for their interest.
+Both authors thank Olivier Fouquet and Rob Kurinczuk for their interest, and a referee for their useful comments and corrections.